MarianNehrebecki/project/README.md

 Project is created with:
 * Python 3.6

-## Instruction how to run your scrapers
+## Instruction how to run the scrapers

 ### Scrapers